LIFEHUBBER

 Kimi-K2.6 is a multimodal agentic model positioned around long-horizon coding, tool use, autonomous execution, and broader software workflows.

 The official model page presents Kimi-K2.6 as a multimodal model for coding-heavy, tool-using, and orchestrated agent workflows rather than a general chat model alone.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is